OxfordSemantic/AdvancedWorkshop/2_1-Aggregation/2_1-Aggregation.md

 Want to calculate the sum total of a property or count the number of objects in a class?

+For example, you may use an aggregation statement to count all people who work for a each company in your data.

 Aggregation is the key!

 <br>
 <br>

 ## 📖 &nbsp; What is Aggregation?

+Aggregates calculate sums, averages and other functions over a set of results.

 Aggregate functions such as SUM and COUNT take a sample of data and use it to perform a calculation.